Career Technical Education CTE

 Ypsilanti Community Schools is offering a variety of educational programs designed to give students a jump start on college and careers.
-The link provides the classes that will be offered during the 2014-15 school years.
 The high school counselor will assist students with enrolling in these dynamic programs.

 Career and Technical Education Classes -

 Students in this program will be prepared for entry-level jobs in a broad range of careers in the construction industry, where they need a understanding of building systems, the safe us of tools and equipment, materials, and the vocabulary of the field.
 Students completing the Construction Technology I certificate will be nationally certified through the National Center for Construction Education and Research (NCCER).
 The curriculum will include hands-on activities in a lab setting, as well as on-the-job training at sites in the local community.
 In addition to the construction technology curriculum, the program will also include reading, writing, and math basic skills curriculum aligned with the construction industry.

 An academic year will consist of 40 weeks of instruction: 15 weeks in each Fall & Winter semester plus a 10 week Spring/Summer semester.
 Students successfully completing the six semesters of their junior and senior years of high school will earn 30 college credits, which include a college certificate in Construction Technology I. Completion of this certificate will allow the student to enroll in the Advanced Certificate-Construction Technology II and/or the Associate Degree in Construction Technology after graduating from high school.
 The students will also have the opportunity to earn a 10-hour OSHA card during the program.